10 Best Lunch Coolers & Boxes for Construction Workers – Reviews & Guide

 Tool companies are noticing the need for workers to have sensible coolers on the job and have thrown their hat in the ring.
 Klein Tools and Milwaukee have hit it out of the park with their coolers.
 However, other notable tool companies have missed the mark.
 Just because a brand is notable, doesn’t mean they excel at everything.

-Lunch carrying containers are largely a matter of personal preference, but we think you will appreciate our number one pick, not just for its quality, but its versatility.
+Lunch carrying containers are largely a matter of personal preference, but we think you will appreciate our number one pick, not just for its quality but also its versatility.
 For best overall, we chose the Klein Tools 55600 Work Cooler.
 It had all the features you would need and look for in a lunch cooler.

-Our pick for Best Value is a brand you know and trust for clothing quality and durability, and that is the Carhartt Deluxe Insulated Lunch Cooler Bag.
+Our pick for best value is a brand you know and trust for clothing quality and durability, and that is the Carhartt Deluxe Insulated Lunch Cooler Bag.
 It still has the Carhartt style and charm, with the added protection to keep your lunch cool and safe.
 It’s a tremendous product for the price.

 Picking your lunchbox or bag is a matter of preference, but we hope that we helped you to see a few other options you might have never considered otherwise.